Ramapo River

-The Ramapo River is a tributary of the Pompton River, approximately 30 mi (48 km) long, in southern New York and northern New Jersey in the United States.
+The Ramapo River is a tributary of the Pompton River in southern New York and northern New Jersey in the United States.
+It rises in Monroe, New York, and flows into the Pompton approximately 30 mi (48 km) downstream.

 Course

-The Ramapo river rises in Round Lake, a small freshwater lake in the Town of Monroe, New York, in a mountainous area of central Orange County, New York.
+The Ramapo River rises in Round Lake, a small freshwater lake in the town of Monroe, New York, in a mountainous area of central Orange County, New York.
 It flows southeast through the village, where the river was dammed in 1741 for a sawmill and grist mill.
 It continues to Harriman, where a chemical plant, Nepera Chemical, was built.
 While the plant has been dismantled, a superfund site has been designated at the location where barrels of toxic chemicals were buried.
 At Harriman, the river turns south into western Rockland County, where it flows through the hamlet and town of Ramapo, New York, then into northern Bergen County, New Jersey.
-In New Jersey, it flows SSW along the east side of the ridge of the Ramapo Mountains.
-The river flows into Potash Lake in Oakland, and from there into Pompton Lake in Pompton Lakes.
+In New Jersey, it flows southwest along the east side of the ridge of the Ramapo Mountains.
+Following a course that runs above the Ramapo Fault for about 9 mi (14 km), the river then flows into Potash Lake in Oakland, and from there into Pompton Lake in Pompton Lakes.
 The river then flows out of Pompton Lake, forming the border between Pompton Lakes and Wayne.
-The Ramapo forms a confluence with the Pequannock River along the border between Pequannock and Wayne, forming the Pompton River.
+The Ramapo forms a confluence with the Pequannock River along the border between Pequannock and Wayne, forming the Pompton River, which eventually flows into the Passaic River.
 A portion of the river's water is diverted to the nearby Wanaque Reservoir.

-The river is a popular destination for fly fishing of trout.
-New York State Route 17, the Port Jervis commuter railroad line, and the New York State Thruway were all constructed in the valley of the river between Harriman and Suffern, New York.
+New York State Route 17, the Port Jervis commuter railroad line, and the New York State Thruway were all constructed in the Ramapo river valley between Harriman and Suffern, New York.

+The river is a popular destination for fly fishing for trout.